Cristian Medina

-Cristian Nicolás Medina (born 1 June 2002) is an Argentine professional footballer who plays as a central midfielder for Estudiantes.
+Cristian Nicolás Medina (born 1 June 2002) is an Argentine professional footballer who plays as a central midfielder for Botafogo.

 Medina had previously played for Boca Juniors.

 Club career

 Boca Juniors

 In 2012, he was chosen for a player trial at the Social and Sports Club El Fortín in Moreno at the age of 10.
 He joined Boca Juniors to become a member of the club's junior divisions, under the leadership of Diego Mazzilli and Hugo Perotti.
 In 2013, Medina was already training with his division, where he discovered his position as a midfielder, although he also played as a forward and attacking midfielder.

-He debuted for Boca Juniors' first squad on February 14, 2021, against Club de Gimnasia y Esgrima La Plata.
+He debuted for Boca Juniors' first squad on 14 February 2021, against Club de Gimnasia y Esgrima La Plata.
 In April of the same year, he scored his first goal for Xeneize against Club Atlético Tucumán, assisted by Carlos Tévez.
 Boca won the match 3–1.
 In that year, he joined Agustín Almendra and Alan Varela in the starting midfield, nicknamed MVA by supporters.

 In October 2022, Medina renewed and improved his contract with Boca until December 2026.
 That same month, he won his fourth title, the 2022 Argentine Primera División championship.
 He finished 2023 with five goals and four assists in 50 games played.
 On February 25, 2024, he scored his first goal in the Argentine football Superclásico against River Plate, resulting in a 1–1 draw at Estadio Monumental.
 In August of that year, he scored a last-minute header to earn a draw with Independiente de Mendoza.

+Botafogo

+On 20 February 2026, Botafogo announced the signing of Medina until the end of 2029.